belle2/basf2/online_book/fundamentals/hep_analyses.rst

         * Learn everything you need in order to undertsand what the software is supposed to do.

 In this section you will learn the basic concepts underlying an analysis at BelleII, starting from how the data aquisition works and ending to the description of the most common analysis concepts.

-The workflow that goes from the data taking to the publication of a measurement at an HEP experiment is quite complex, and involves multiple steps that can take months ore even years.
+The workflow that goes from the data taking to the publication of a measurement at an HEP experiment is quite complex, and involves multiple steps that can take months or even years.
 While the detail of this procedure can be extremely complex and tedious the overall picture is simple enough to be fitted in a human-readable scheme:

 .. figure:: grand_scheme_of_hep.png
   :width: 40em
   :align: center

 Starting from the very end, you can see that the input to the analysis are reconstructed, skimmed events, coming either from the actual data taking or from the generation of simulated events.
 The skmming is necessary to reduce the size of the dataset and significantly simplify and speed-up the analysis.
 The reconstruction step is the same for both real and simulated data to minimize the differences between the two, except that the data need to be first calibrated.

 The rest of this section will quickly go through each of the four blocks in which the workflow is split, covering the very basic concepts and deferring most of the technical expalations about how the software works to the other chapters.